opensearch-project/project-website/_posts/2026-06-16-Data-Prepper-2.16.md

 * A new `otel_traces` input codec decodes OpenTelemetry traces, in either JSON or Protobuf format, into span events.
 Because it is an input codec, you can use it on any source that accepts a codec, such as Amazon S3, which makes pull-based trace pipelines possible.
 * The Iceberg source now shuffles records by `identifier_columns` hash so that `DELETE` and `INSERT` pairs co-locate, fixing correctness and scaling for `UPDATE` and `DELETE` snapshots in change data capture pipelines.
 * The OpenSearch source now defaults to point-in-time (PIT) search on Amazon OpenSearch Serverless ([#6335](https://github.com/opensearch-project/data-prepper/issues/6335)).
 This is a breaking change for pipelines that rely on the previous default behavior on Serverless.
+* The CloudWatch Logs sink now catches unexpected errors in its upload path, recording a `cloudWatchLogsUnhandledError` metric and releasing the batch's acknowledgments so acknowledgment-aware sources keep making progress instead of stalling ([#6887](https://github.com/opensearch-project/data-prepper/issues/6887)).

 In total, Data Prepper 2.16 includes 7 new features and 14 enhancements.
 For the complete list, see the [release notes](https://github.com/opensearch-project/data-prepper/releases/tag/2.16.0).